The implications of Natural Language Processing (NLP)

 As a result, doctors can spend more time with their patients and, in general, provide better healthcare.

-NLP and Translation
+Natural Language Processing and Translation

 One of the most common uses of Natural Language Processing today is machine translation.
 Tools like Google Translate and DeepL can translate not only words and phrases, but full sentences and even large texts.